Content

 Having said that, there are plenty of legit, science-backed hair growth treatments worth trying.

 Seeing a few extra hairs in the drain every morning?
-Comb lookin’ a little fuller than you remember?
 Finasteride is a daily prescription medication that can help.

-It comes as a tablet or in topical form and stops your body from converting testosterone into dihydrotestosterone (DHT), which causes male pattern hair loss.
+It comes as a tablet or in topical form and stops the body from converting testosterone into dihydrotestosterone (DHT), which causes male pattern hair loss (aka androgenetic alopecia).

 A study found that over 99 percent of men who took finasteride for ten years didn’t experience worsened hair loss, and 91.5 percent noticed regrowth.
 Impressive, right?